DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 One of the reasons why a bespoke service for schools is required is the feedback from the ECF team provided during the Discovery.

 Schools stated that the ECF payment service was complex as it required information to be inputted by schools, mentors and providers.
-In addition, claims were processed based on information supplied by providers, not schools.
-This has resulted in schools failing to associate their funding with mentor training.
-As a result, the ‘Claim funding for mentors’ service will enable schools to submit their claims and receive funding for mentor training from the Department.
+In addition, ECF processed claims based on information supplied by providers, not schools.
+This process has resulted in schools failing to associate their funding with mentor training.

+The ‘Claim funding for mentors’ service will enable schools to submit their claims and receive funding for mentor training from the Department.

-The form will be designed to be as simple as possible, with information being taken and validated from the Department’s other services, such as Register and Publish, to enable users to submit the claim easily and efficiently.
+We will design the form to be as straightforward as possible, with information being taken and validated from the Department’s other services, such as Register and Publish, to enable users to submit the claim quickly and efficiently.

 *[CCF]: core content framework
 *[CPD]: continuing professional development